Helmut Kipphan Student Chapter Competition

 Awards

 Individual Competition Awards.
-Eight awards will be presented to schools who achieve high marks in each of the following categories:
+Seven awards will be presented to schools who achieve high marks in each of the following categories:

 • Packaging Production